rbw/flask-journey/docs/index.rst

 - It can be used to easily segregate your blueprint registration code from the other parts of your application.
 - It helps you group blueprints logically.
-- It allows you to utilize the Journey API (currently only to list routes)
+- It enables you to utilize the Journey API (currently only for blueprint bundle registration and listing routes)

 .. code-block:: python